 Prof. Einat Shneor (Lavi)

-Prof. Einat Shneor (Lavi) holds a B.Optom in Optometry from Hadassah College, and a Master's degree and a PhD in Brain and Behavioral Sciences from the Hebrew University of Jerusalem, as well as a FELLOW of the European Association of Optometry (FEAOO, 2014) and the American Academy of Optometry (FAAO, 2015).
+Prof. Einat Shneor (Lavi) holds a B.Optom degree in Optometry from Hadassah Academic College (currently Jerusalem Multidisciplinary College), and MSc and PhD degrees in Brain and Behavioral Sciences from the Hebrew University of Jerusalem.
+She also completed a postdoctoral fellowship in Vision Science and Visual Processing at the Hebrew University of Jerusalem.

 For further information contact: